ankur0704/ai-resume-analyzer/README.md

 ## Resume Parsing

--Resumes are uploaded through Puter storage APIs
+- Resumes are uploaded through Puter storage APIs

--AI then extracts and analyzes the text directly
+- AI then extracts and analyzes the text directly

--Supported formats: PDF, DOCX, TXT (as allowed by Puter)
+- Supported formats: PDF, DOCX, TXT (as allowed by Puter)

 ⚠️ Note: Parsing accuracy may vary for complex PDFs or image-based resumes (no custom OCR implemented in this repo)